holgerteichgraeber/academic-kickstart/content/authors/admin/_index.md

 #- Visitors
 ---

-I am an Operations Research Scientist in the Data Science team at [Convoy](https://convoy.com/), where I develop, deploy, and maintain machine learning and optimization algorithms to build efficiency into our network of shipments.
+I am an Operations Research Scientist in the Data Science team at [Convoy](https://convoy.com/).
+Here, I work on building efficiency into our network of shipments.
+I develop, deploy, and maintain machine learning and optimization algorithms in production, and I provide quantitative insights to inform product decisions.
 A high-level description of the problem we are solving for can be found [here](https://medium.com/convoy-tech/algorithmically-bundling-shipments-cb1ada68e0d8).

 Previously, I received my Ph.D. from the Department of Energy Resources Engineering at Stanford University.
 My advisor was [Prof. Adam Brandt](https://profiles.stanford.edu/adam-brandt) and I was a Wells Family Stanford Graduate Fellow.